-For intermediates, St Martin’s blue runs will be a mere taster before exploring the rest of the 3 Valleys, but a special mention must go to Jerusalem at the top of the St Martin Express.
-It’s North West facing and late in the afternoon, it’s often sunlit and empty with gorgeous views and so is a perfect run to ski back home on.
-There is a short red section at the start if you want something challenging, but if that is not tough enough, the red run Pramint goes more or less in the same direction and is even steeper.
+For keen intermediates, St Martin’s pistes will be a mere taster before exploring the rest of the 3 Valleys, but a special mention must go to Jerusalem at the top of the St Martin Express.
+It’s a north-west facing blue run, and late in the afternoon it’s often sunny and empty with gorgeous views, making it a superb home run.
+For a slightly tougher challenge, the nearby red run Pramint is a bit steeper.

 Accommodation in St Martin de Belleville